 Senior Citizen Savings Scheme (SCSS) is a government-sponsored savings instrument for individuals above the age of 60.
 The Government of India introduced this scheme in 2004 intending to provide senior citizens with a steady and secure source of income for their post-retirement phase.

 It is one of the most lucrative savings schemes in India and offers comparatively substantial returns to its subscribers.
-In the quarter from January to March 2020, the interest rate on it has been set at 8.6%.
+The SCSS interest rate for April to June 2020 will be provided at 7.4%

 In this article